nkconnor/maven-central-publishing/README.md

-This is a guide for easily publishing to Maven Central via the Sonatype repository.

 ## Getting Started

 First, sign-up for a Jira account on https://issues.sonatype.org.
 Login and create an issue for a new project.
 Sonatype will quickly approve the request.